 The American Academy of Sleep Medicine have listed the ideal sleep time for children as follows (Paruthi et al., 2016):

 - Children (6-12years) require 9-12 hours sleep

 To reduce exposure to blue light:

 - Avoid using a smartphone, television and digital devices after sunset and for at least one hour before bed.

-- Use ‘red’ light at night for indoor lighting by replacing the CFL and LED lights with incandescent light such as the OLED battery operated candlelight from IKEA.
+- Use ‘red’ light at night for indoor lighting by replacing the compact fluorescent light bulbs and LED lights with halogen lights (incandescent or downlights) or incandescent lighting such as the OLED battery operated candlelight from IKEA.

 - Use blue-light blocking glasses which are amber/orange spectacles.